Located at 132 North Main Street is the Federal-style building known as the James-Lorah Memorial Home.

 The two half-sisters, Elizabeth and Fanny, would be the role models for Madeleine Lee and Sybil Ross in the Henry Adams novel Democracy.
 James Michener, who grew up as next-door neighbors to the Mercers in Doylestown, claims Elizabeth “can be taken as the prototype for many of [Henry James’] heroines.”
 A similar claim has been made about Michener’s novels also.

 Hon.
-Henry Chapman was born at Wrightstown, but was reared in Doylestown, where he spent his entire life.
+Henry Chapman was born at Wrightstown but was reared in Doylestown, where he spent his entire life.
 He studied law in the office of his father and was admitted to the bar at the age of twenty-one, April 25, 1825.
-Inheriting the fine intellectual ability of his illustrious sire, he had made the most of excellent opportunities for acquiring a fine classical education, and possessed of a truly well-balanced mind and a faculty of concentration, his classical acquirements and fine literary taste lent a gloss to his oratory, and made him a strong advocate.
-In politics he was a Democrat of the old school, and exercised a potent influence in his wing of the party.
+Inheriting the fine intellectual ability of his illustrious sire, he had made the most of excellent opportunities for acquiring a fine classical education, and possessed of a truly well-balanced mind and a faculty of concentration, his classical acquirements, and fine literary taste lent a gloss to his oratory, and made him a strong advocate.
+In politics, he was a Democrat of the old school and exercised a potent influence in his wing of the party.
 He was elected to the state senate in 1843 and served one term of three years.
 In 1847 he was appointed to fill an unexpired term of four years as president judge of the Chester-Delaware District, and at its termination in 1851 declined a renomination.
 He was the nominee of his party in bucks for the position of president judge of the Bucks Montgomery District, and though he carried his home county by a handsome majority, internal dissensions in the party in Montgomery lost him the election.
-In 1856 he was elected to congress from his home district, and at the termination of his term declined a re-nomination.
+In 1856 he was elected to Congress from his home district, and at the termination of his term declined a re-nomination.
 In 1861 he was elected president judge of the Bucks-Montgomery district, and at the termination of the term in 1871 retired to private life.
-He died April 11, 1891.
+He died on April 11, 1891.
 He was twice married, his first wife being Rebecca Stewart, daughter of Dr. Thomas and Rebecca Stewart, of New Britain township.
 She died 10 mo., 1837, and he married, in 1845, Nancy Findlay Shunk, daughter of Governor Francis R. and Jane (Findlay) Shunk.
 By his first marriage he had four children: Elizabeth, who married T. Bigelow Lawrence, of Boston, Massachusetts, and has been many years a widow, residing at Doylestown; Mary Rebecca, who married William R. Mercer, born at Washington, D.C., now living at Doylestown.
-Mrs. Mercer died October 27, 1903.
+Mrs. Mercer died on October 27, 1903.
 They were the parents of three children: Henry C., Elizabeth, wife of Captain Fidler Von Isarborn, of Austria, and William R., who married in 1904, Martha Dana, of Boston, Massachusetts.
 The other children of Henry and Rebecca Chapman were Henry A., who died in 1834, and Thomas, who died 10 mo.
 18, 1862.
-The children of Henry and Nancy Findlay (Shunk) Chapman are: Fanny, residing at the old homestead near Doylestown, and Arthur.
+The children of Henry and Nancy Findlay (Shunk) Chapman are Fanny, residing at the old homestead near Doylestown, and Arthur.
 Nancy (Shunk) Chapman died 2 mo.
 27, 1900.

 Dr. Oliver P. James